Census 2020: It's Time to #MakeBrooklynCount

 The decennial census is critical to our democracy.
 Census data inform the allocation of federal funds, the apportionment of elected representatives, and the redistricting of state and federal election districts.
 When the data are inaccurate and biased in favor of certain demographics, undercounted communities lose out on crucial investments in their schools, public transit, healthcare, and much more.

 Brooklyn is the hardest to count county in all of New York State, with over 80% of Brooklynites living in hard-to-count neighborhoods.
 Brooklyn is also home to nearly half of the 500 census tracts in New York state most at-risk of an undercount.
 Moreover, in the 2010 Census, 33% of Brooklyn households did not mail back their census forms—the lowest mail return rate in the country among counties that have populations greater than 500,000.

-To ensure that Brooklyn communities receive their fair share of resources—including $800 billion in federal and state grants allocated each year based on census data—Brooklyn Community Foundation is supporting local and statewide campaigns dedicated to overcoming complete count challenges.
+To ensure that Brooklyn communities receive their fair share of resources—including $50 billion in federal and state grants allocated each year to New York State based on census data—Brooklyn Community Foundation is supporting local and statewide campaigns dedicated to overcoming complete count challenges.

 COMPLETE COUNT CHALLENGES